-The National Plumbing Code of Canada 2010, together with the National Building Code of Canada 2010 and the National Fire Code of Canada 2010, is an objective-based National Model Code that can be adopted by provincial and territorial governments.
+The National Plumbing Code of Canada 2015, together with the National Building Code of Canada 2015, the National Energy Code of Canada for Buildings 2015 and the National Fire Code of Canada 2015, is an objective-based National Model Code that can be adopted by provincial and territorial governments.
+Codes Canada(1) are developed by the Canadian Commission on Building and Fire Codes (CCBFC).